BigBang1112/mania-server-manager/README.md

   - `MinimalLaps.txt` - base for a Laps server with custom maps, only has A08-Endurance
   - `MinimalTeams.txt` - base for a Teams server with custom maps, only has A01-Race
   - `MinimalStunts.txt` - base for a Stunts server with custom maps, only has StuntA1
-  - `OfficialTimeAttack.txt` - TimeAttack server with all Nadeo and StarTrack maps from the server installation
+  - `NadeoTimeAttack.txt` - TimeAttack server with all Nadeo maps from the server installation (no StarTrack)
-  - `OfficialCup.txt` - Cup server with all Nadeo and StarTrack maps from the server installation
+  - `NadeoCup.txt` - Cup server with all Nadeo maps from the server installation (no StarTrack)
-  - `OfficialRounds.txt` - Rounds server with all Nadeo and StarTrack maps from the server installation
+  - `NadeoRounds.txt` - Rounds server with all Nadeo maps from the server installation (no StarTrack)
-  - `OfficialLaps.txt` - Laps server with multilap Nadeo and StarTrack maps from the server installation
+  - `NadeoLaps.txt` - Laps server with multilap Nadeo maps from the server installation (no StarTrack)
-  - `OfficialTeams.txt` - Teams server with all Nadeo and StarTrack maps from the server installation
+  - `NadeoTeams.txt` - Teams server with all Nadeo maps from the server installation (no StarTrack)
-  - `OfficialStunts.txt` - Stunts server with all Nadeo stunt maps from the server installation
+  - `NadeoStunts.txt` - Stunts server with all Nadeo stunt maps from the server installation
-  - `OfficialStadiumTimeAttack.txt` - TimeAttack server like `OfficialTimeAttack.txt` but with Stadium tracks only
+  - `NadeoStadiumTimeAttack.txt` - TimeAttack server like `NadeoTimeAttack.txt` but with Stadium tracks only
-  - `OfficialStadiumCup.txt` - Cup server like `OfficialCup.txt` but with Stadium tracks only
+  - `NadeoStadiumCup.txt` - Cup server like `NadeoCup.txt` but with Stadium tracks only
-  - `OfficialStadiumRounds.txt` - Rounds server like `OfficialRounds.txt` but with Stadium tracks only
+  - `NadeoStadiumRounds.txt` - Rounds server like `NadeoRounds.txt` but with Stadium tracks only
-  - `OfficialStadiumLaps.txt` - Laps server wlike `OfficialLaps.txt` but with Stadium tracks only
+  - `NadeoStadiumLaps.txt` - Laps server wlike `NadeoLaps.txt` but with Stadium tracks only
-  - `OfficialStadiumTeams.txt` - Teams server like `OfficialTeams.txt` but with Stadium tracks only
+  - `NadeoStadiumTeams.txt` - Teams server like `NadeoTeams.txt` but with Stadium tracks only
-  - `OfficialStadiumStunts.txt` - Stunts server like `OfficialStunts.txt` but with Stadium tracks only
+  - `NadeoStadiumStunts.txt` - Stunts server like `NadeoStunts.txt` but with Stadium tracks only
 - For Trackmania 2 official title packs:
   - `MinimalTimeAttack.txt` - base for a TimeAttack server with custom maps, only has A01
   - `MinimalCup.txt` - base for a Cup server with custom maps, only has A01